LASSO risk and phase transition under dependence: Introduction

 By now a large amount of empirical and theoretical studies have been conducted to understand the phase transitions of regularized reconstruction exhibited by different algorithms.
 In the noiseless case, the phase transition curve based on (\ref{mini}) was explored in \cite{Donoho9446} utilizing techniques of combinatorial geometry for entries of $\bX$ being i.i.d.
 Gaussians.
 The AMP algorithm was proposed in \cite{dmm2009} which produces the same phase transition curve.
 It has been proved in \cite{BayatiM12} that the limit of AMP estimate corresponds to the solution of LASSO in the asymptotic settings.
 Statistical physics methods were used to study $l_q$ ($0\le q\le 1$) based reconstruction methods in \cite{Kabashima2009TypicalRL}. \cite{7987040} and \cite{weng2018} studied the phase transition for $l_q$ penalized least square in the case of $0\le q\textless 1$ and $1\le q\le 2$ respectively. \cite{Krzakala} replaced the $l_1$ regularization with a probabilistic approach and studied its phase transition. \cite{AccuratePrediction} derived phase transition of AMP for a wide class of denoisers.
 In noisy case, \cite{dmm} studied the noise sensitivity phase transition of LASSO through deriving the minimax formulation of the asymptotic MSE. \cite{7987040,weng2018} studied the phase transition of $l_q$-regularized least squares using higher order analysis of regularization techniques.
 The phase transition in generalized linear models for i.i.d. matrices was characterized in \cite{glm1}. \cite{complex} generalized AMP to complex approximate message passing methods and used it to study phase transitions for compressed sensing with complex vectors.

 Most of the above results are for i.i.d.
 Gaussian matrices and some of them are for independent but non-identical Gaussian matrices.
 This paper performs the phase transition analysis of LASSO under dependent Gaussian matrices.
 We derive the basic relation between minimax MSE and the phase-transition boundary in the sparsity-undersampling plane.
 We adopt the message passing analysis whose state evolution allows to determine whether AMP recovers the signal correctly, by simply checking whether the MSE vanishes asymptotically or not.
 Most closely related to the current paper are results by \cite{Wainwright} that derives the sharp thresholds for LASSO sparsity recovery in the case of random designs in which each row of $\bX$ is drawn from a broad class of Gaussian ensembles $N(0,\bSigma)$.
 However, the major difference is that \cite{Wainwright} only provides the necessary and sufficient conditions for the recovery of sparsity pattern, while we focus on the recovery of complete signal including both signed support and magnitude.
+Recently, based on Gordon's inequality, \cite{celentano2020lasso} derived the LASSO risk under non-standard Gaussian design for i.i.d.
+Gaussian random error, i.e. $w_i\overset{i.i.d.}{\sim}N(0,\sigma_w^2)$.
+But they didn't study the phase transition problem and also we don't have Gaussian restriction here for random error $\bw$.